lter/scicomp/.github/ISSUE_TEMPLATE/onboard-template.md

 - GitHub repo: "lter / lterwg-<abbreviated-group-name>" _OR_ "lter / lter-sparc-<abbreviated-group-name>"
     - Note repo name should be all lowercase
 - Shared Drive: "LTER-WG_<Abbreviated-Group-Name>" _OR_ "LTER-SPARC_<Abbreviated-Group-Name>"
-    - Note group abbreviation should be title case (e.g., "Synthesis in Ecology")
+    - Note group abbreviation should be title case (e.g., "Ecological-Synthesis")